Kerala Women's Commission

-The Kerala Women's Commission is a statutory body constituted under Section 5 of The Kerala Women's Commission Act, 1990.
-According to the Act, the commission was constituted to improve the status of women in the State of Kerala and to inquire into unfair practices affecting women and for the matters connected therewith or incidental thereto (The Kerala Women's Commission Act, 1990).
+The Kerala Women's Commission is a statutory body constituted under Section 5 of the Kerala Women's Commission Act, 1990.
+According to the Act, the commission was constituted to improve the status of women in the State of Kerala and to inquire into unfair practices affecting women and for the matters connected therewith or incidental thereto.

 History and objectives

 Kerala State Commission for Women was formed to investigate specific problems relating to women and apart from studying women related issues from the state.
 The commission is equipped with powers to safeguard rights of women and ensure their protection and equality against any form of harassment and issues faced in the family and community.

 The commission was created with the following objectives: